al3xandr3/al3xandr3.github.io/_posts/2010-10-20-monitoring-productivity-experiment.md

   - visualization
   - emacs
   - R
-intro: "Looking at time spent in computer and how much of it is actually productive"
+excerpt: "Looking at time spent in computer and how much of it is actually productive"
 ---

 [![prod-intro.jpeg][1]][2]